hasmita-patnana7/ANN_churn_prediction/README.md

 This project uses an Artificial Neural Network (ANN) to predict customer churn based on various features from a dataset.
 Below is an overview of the data preprocessing steps, ANN model building, and evaluation process.

+I completed this project as part of learning deep learning from the YouTube channel Codebasics.

 ## Data Preprocessing

 ### Importing Libraries